 It tells the story of a young boy named Geoffrey, who travels to Ankh-Morpork from a small town in the Sto Plains, and quickly becomes fascinated by the wide range of poo that exists in the city, beginning a poo collection.

 This book contains examples of:

 - Animals Lack Attributes: Widdler has a dot for an anus in a couple of illustrations, as does a rabbit seen hopping behind the shed where Geoffrey keeps his poo museum.

-- Artistic License – Biology: Grand-mama claims that pearl are oyster poo.
-Technically, they're more like oyster pimples: blobs of secretion built up around irritating particles embedded in the body's surface.
+- Artistic License Biology: Grand-mama claims that pearl are oyster poo.
+Technically, they're more like oyster pimples or scars: blobs of secretion built up around irritating particles embedded in the body's surface.

 - Brick Joke: In previous Discworld novels, Vimes refers to the Sunshine Sanctuary's dragon-caretakers as "Interchangeable Emmas".
 Geoffrey meets two of the Sanctuary's staff, and they're both named Emma.

 - Collector of the Strange: Geoffrey's poo collection.
 Previously he collected interesting sticks and things that look like potatoes.
 Grandmama says he takes after his Uncle Cedric, who had the world's largest collection of things that look like other things.

 - Continuity Nod: Lots of them.

 - The camel in the Palace zoo has an abacus incorporated into its cage's bars, so it can do math like You Bastard from Pyramids.

 - The wyvern at the College of Heralds still isn't feeling well.
 But the building has been rebuilt since the fire.